schimmmi/n8n-nodes-withings-oauth2-credential/README.md

 ## What's Included

 ### WithingsOAuth2Api Credential
-A standard OAuth2 credential that can be used with HTTP Request nodes for making authenticated API calls to Withings endpoints.
+A standard OAuth2 credential that handles the authorization flow and stores your client credentials.

 ### Withings Access Token Node
 A simple single-purpose node that gets you access tokens from Withings OAuth2 callbacks.

 **What it does:**
+- Uses your Withings OAuth2 credential
 - Takes your callback URL from Withings authorization
 - Automatically extracts the authorization code
 - Exchanges it for access tokens with the required `action=requesttoken` parameter
 - Outputs working access tokens

 **Inputs:**
-- Client ID
-- Client Secret
+- Withings OAuth2 credential (contains Client ID, Client Secret, Redirect URI)
 - Callback URL (the full URL you get redirected to after authorization)
-- Redirect URI

 **Output:**
 - Access token (ready to use)